 For as long as this knowledge remains I can suffer whatever is happening, for I know God will break all the chains that are binding me tight in the darkness trying to fill me with fear.
 For there is no night, without dawning and I know that my morning is near.

 Shadrach, Meshach, and Abednego become a target of adversity for refusing to bow down to the golden image set up.
 Their response: If it be so, our God whom we serve is able to deliver us from the burning fiery furnace, and he will deliver us out of your hand, O king, but if not, be it known to you, that we will not serve your gods, nor worship the golden image you have set up (Daniel 3:17-18).
 They faced adversity; even death, but took a stand in opposition to the evils of their day.
 They were delivered miraculously by God!

 Another time, the result was quite different; though being a target of adversity was still a factor, but with the end result being death at the hand of accusers.
-Such was the martyrdom of Stephen for proclaiming the Word of God; but not before seeing the glory of God.
+Such was the martyrdom of Stephen for proclaiming the Word of God; but his death was not before seeing the glory of God.

 Scripture reveals: But he (Stephen) being full of the Holy Ghost (that of God's Spirit), looking up steadfastly into heaven, saw the glory of God, and Jesus standing on the right hand of God (Acts 7:55).
 God richly rewards His servants for their godly stand; even in the midst of adversity.